 - Extra reading with analytical questions

-- Assignments to prepare students for the rigor of AP and college level classes
+- Assignments to prepare students for the rigor of AP and college-level classes

-- Online and technology based assignments
+- Online and technology-based assignments

-A class will be designated honors only when there is a regular course in the same subject area at the same grade level.
 All honors courses will have a comprehensive written final exam.
 One half extra point is awarded on the student’s GPA for completed honors classes.